AdobeDocs/certification.en/help/certifications/rtcdp/rtcdp-e-developer.md

 You should have:

 * Understanding of segment evaluation differences (stream, batch, edge)
-* Understanding of use cases for APIs (how to build developer project, how auth works)
+* Understanding of use cases for APIs (how to build a developer project, how auth works)
 * Understanding of identity service
 * Understanding of dataflow
 * Understanding of Adobe I/O
 * Understanding of how relationships work
 * Ability to build a data model (Schema, Identity, Relationships) for Customer use case
 * Ability to strategize to Merge the data based on Merge Policy
-* Understanding of how to determine the correct way of Data Labelling, Policy Enforcement and Privacy Services
+* Understanding of how to determine the correct way of Data Labeling, Policy Enforcement and Privacy Services
 * Familiarity with data ingestion pattern limits
 * Understanding destinations and which to use
 * Understanding of the edge data collection framework
-* Ability to determine which AEP Permissions need to be configured (i.e. attribute level permissions) (make recommendations to clients)
+* Ability to determine which AEP Permissions need to be configured (that is, attribute level permissions) (make recommendations to clients)
 * Basic understanding of query service use cases
 * Basic understanding of sources/destinations SDK